CiscoDevNet/ansible-cisco-cdo/README.md

 pip3 install -r requirements.txt
 ```

-### Cisco Defense Orcestrator API Key
+### Cisco Defense Orchestrator API Key
-This module is for interacting with the Cisco Defense Orcestrator (CDO) platform and as such the module requires a CDO API key for each CDO tenant in which you wish to operate.
-It is STRONGLY recommneded that you do NOT store your API key or other passwords in your playbooks.
+This module is for interacting with the Cisco Defense Orchestrator (CDO) platform and as such the module requires a CDO API key for each CDO tenant in which you wish to operate.
+It is STRONGLY recommended that you do NOT store your API key or other passwords in your playbooks.
 Use environment variables, ansible vault, or other best practices for safe password/API key usage.
 In the sample playbooks under `/docs`, we are getting this API key from an environment variable.
 You will also need to supply the CDO regional instance where this API key was generated (us, eu, apj).
 In a bash shell, you will add something like this to your `.bashrc` file or other bash profile settings:
 ```
 export CDO_API_KEY="xxxxx"